 A pinch of salt

-Add 1/2 cup almond butter and combine well.
+3. Add a half cup almond butter and combine well.

 Pineapple Cucumber Gazpacho